fpinkotlin/fpinkotlin/README.md

 ### Continuous Integration

-The project builds on [Travis CI](https://travis-ci.org/fpinkotlin/fpinkotlin), ensuring that the code always compiles and all tests pass, thus validating all the code in the book.
+The project builds with GitHub actions, ensuring that the code always compiles, is correctly formatted and all tests pass, thus validating all the code in the book.

 ### Contributions